Get more mileage out of your press releases

 Creating a video might take slightly more skill and planning, but video is hands down one of the best ways to engage audiences.
 Fortunately, as so many smart phones have filming and editing capabilities now, creating short videos – and sharing them online – is easier than ever.
 Film your CEO or another key player at your organization discussing a few of the most newsworthy talking points, or set copy to music and imagery to get your message across.
 While it doesn’t have to be overly produced, your video should be well shot, short, cleanly edited and free of static or background noise.
 (In short, it should be easy and enjoyable to watch.)
 From there, you can promote it on your website, blog and social channels.
 Speaking of social media…

 The limitations for what you can do with a press release on social media are almost non-existent.
 Take a quote, stat or new fact from the release, add an image or video with a link back to your release (or blog post) and voilà – you’ve created a bite-sized piece of social media content your followers can easily like, comment on and/or share.
-(For a good example, see how IBM took a recent press release on their data breach report and repurposed it for their Twitter account.)
 Be sure to customize the content for each platform, as each one is a little different in the types of content that work best and the audiences they cater to.
 (Plus, your followers are likely to overlap and will appreciate seeing that you aren’t just copying and pasting.)

 If you have it in the budget, consider turning your press release into content for a native ad or sponsored content.
 Native ads are ads that match the look and feel of the websites on which they appear – so as not to disrupt the user experience.
 (Chances are you’ve come across native ads the last time you were browsing social media or on your favorite news site – without even realizing it.)
 Sponsored content (which appears everywhere from Buzzfeed to The New York Times) is similar, but it usually takes the form of longer-form editorial content, providing an opportunity to provide more context and establish your brand as a subject matter expert.